|

 In order to demonstrate the feasibility of

-such design, I build an
+such design, I build an instrument-based

-instrument-based system controlled over GPIB
+system controlled over GPIB using Labview,

-favorite control software.
-The figure below
+my all-time favorite control software.
+The

-shows the instrument setup.
+figure below shows the instrument setup.

 Pretty quickly, it became obvious that it